vmware-tanzu/application-accelerator-samples/python-function/README.md

 # Python Function

+>⚠️ Following Acceletaror is deprecated and will no longer be officially maintained by VMware for TAP 1.7 and up.
+Users should not use this accelerator anymore.
+If you want to use a function python accelerator we recommend using the [Python Web App](../python-web-app) accelerator and add the neccesary dependencies.

 This repo contains a simple Python Function that can be deployed as a TAP workload.

 This function utilizes the buildpacks provided by VMware's open-source [Function Buildpacks for Knative](https://github.com/vmware-tanzu/function-buildpacks-for-knative) project.